 Suburbs: Walk to Where??

 And parks, paved trails, and lakes.
 Minneapolis is a grand city, at least for seven months out of the year.
-If you make your way out to the ‘burbs, you are bound to be loading up into the four-wheel death trap and landing in neighborhoods with very nice houses that all look the same.
-The trees are often fewer and younger, which sucks if you appreciate a tall tree canopy to protect your lily-white complexion from the nordically intense summertime rays.
+If you make your way out to the ‘burbs, you are bound to be loaded up into the four-wheel death trap and landing in neighborhoods with very nice houses that all look the same.
+The trees are often fewer and younger, which sucks if you appreciate a tall tree canopy to protect your lily-white complexion from these nordic, intense summertime rays.

 Crime and Ignorance